prersn/Mask-detection-model/README.md

 Contributions to the project are welcome!
 Whether it's bug fixes, feature enhancements, or documentation improvements, feel free to submit pull requests to help make the Mask Detection System even better.

-## License

-This project is licensed under the MIT License, allowing for both personal and commercial use with proper attribution.

 ## Acknowledgments